professorkalim/stats22-23/Lab 3 Plots From Data.md

-Lab 4: Wrangling and Plotting Movie Data
+Lab 3: Wrangling and Plotting Movie Data
 --------------------------------------------

 Today we're going to practice DataCamp skills with wrangling and plotting data; perhaps learn something about movies too.
+Remember to save your file in the Statistics Shared folder on your desktop before you begin and at the end of class.
+To share your folder with me, drage the folder into your Google Drive folder so it gets saved in the cloud.

-We'll need two R packages.
-Start by downloadiong the first one:
+We'll need three R packages for this lab.
+Start by downloadiong this one:
 ```r
 install.packages("ggplot2movies")
 ```